 We look to the future together: Whereehich markets are gaining in importance in the face of the crisis?

 The world will change with and through the crisis.
 And with the world, our own economic environment.
-Already now place we are taking account of the changes within the supply chains fixed, changing Markets and purchasing behavior, but also to geopolitical Shifts.
+Already now place we are taking account of the changes within the supply chains fixed, the changing Markets and purchasing behavior, but also to geopolitical Shifts.
 The EU is turning away from Russia, seeking closer ties with the USA and rethinking its relationship with China.
 Is this an opportunity for India, for example, to establish itself as a new market of the future, or are there other winners?

 Whereow can German companies make sustainable and targeted use of these developments? and how should you Entrepreneur:in prepare for it?